Contributor Writing Guidelines

 Diversity & Inclusion

 We celebrate diversity as the thing that makes each of us unique and we will do everything in our power to ensure everyone feels included.
-Travellers naturally see a lot of diversity.
+When travelling, we naturally become aware of how diverse the world is.
 We travel to experience the world, see new cultures, broaden our horizon and meet people with different perspectives than our own.
-And then we realize once experiencing the differences that we are also very much the same regardless our different backgrounds.
+And then we realize once experiencing the differences that we are also very much the same regardless of our different backgrounds.
 We aim to reflect diversity and inclusion by featuring travel content that is created by content creators with as many different backgrounds and as many different perspectives as possible.
 It goes without saying that at GloboLoko we do not accept any form of harassment, intimidation, violence, and discrimination based on gender, race, colour, religious beliefs, national origin and sexual orientation.

-These days, more and more people become aware of the impact travelling can have on the environment and in particular on the cultural, economic and ecological environment of the host destination.
+These days, more and more people become aware of the impact travelling can have on the cultural, economic and ecological environment of the host destination.
 For example, travellers flocking to trending tourist attractions can create new income sources for a destination, but overcrowding can at the same time also lead to negative effects on the environment of the host destination.
-Another example, without naming and shaming, is that air travel is one of the most polluting ways to travel, while there are also viable alternatives like rail travel available.
-At Globoloko, we want to increase awareness about how a traveller may impact the local cultural, economic and ecological environment of the host destination and we encourage writers to pay attention to how we can travel more sustainably.
+At Globoloko, we want to increase awareness about how a traveller may impact the local cultural, economic and ecological environment of the host destination and we encourage writers to pay attention to ways in which we can travel more sustainably.